vatbq/rally/thinking-notes.md

 --- for scheduler, i'm just goint to build it here native so I don't use a external service, that implies checking once by minute if there are schedulers to run.

 TODO: remove worker, overkill !

+--- emails
+adding thread so I can group them by campaign. is Reply so I can show them as conversation in the UI, quick way to do it.